territorium/markdown/README.md

 ### Symbols

-The smart.IO implementation allows to define placeholders for font symbols.
+Our implementation allows to define placeholders for font symbols.
 The symbol name must be defined between 2 @.

 	@web@